stefanloska/MRgliob/README.md

-# Mouse Rat Gioblastoma project
+# Mouse Rat Gioblastoma Project

-In this project we are analysisng microarray hgene expression data from mose and rat glioblastoma samples to compare them with respective human samples and discover which of these two animal models beter mimmics human brain cancer condition.
+In this project we are analysing microarray gene expression data from mouse and rat glioblastoma samples to compare them with respective human samples and discover which of these two animal models better mimics human brain cancer condition.